Skip to content

 Generating Rapise REST Test Scripts

-Once all the REST operations have been defined and saved as Rapise learned objects, you can call the REST operations from within your Rapise test scripts.
+Once all REST operations have been defined and saved as Rapise learned objects, you can call them from within your Rapise test scripts.

-The easiest way to do this is to click on the Record button in the REST definition editor (next to the Send button) which will add the request to list of recorded steps:
+The easiest way to do this is to click the Record button in the REST definition editor (next to the Send button), which will add the request to the list of recorded steps:

 rest_script_steps

-Usually you need to verify the data returned as well as call the REST method.
-To do this, go to the Verify text box underneath the Body section:
+Usually, you need to verify the data returned, as well as call the REST method.
+To do this, go to the Verify text box beneath the Body section:

 clip0155

-If you select the overall array response[14] and click the main Verify button next to the Record button, the system will automatically add a verification step that verifies all of the values.
+If you select the overall array response[14] and click the main Verify button next to the Record button, the system will automatically add a verification step that verifies all the values.
 To try this, click the Verify button.
-This will add a bold verification step to the recorded script:
+This adds a bold verification step to the recorded script:

 clip0156

-You will see a script step recorded with a verification test added (it's shown in bold with an asterisk*).
+You will see a script step recorded with a verification test added (shown in bold with an asterisk*).

-However, in many cases you only want to verify certain properties.
-For example, we might want to just verify that 14 books are returned, and that the first book has the right name.
-To do this, right-click on the response[14] entry to display the verification content menu:
+However, in many cases, you only want to verify certain properties.
+For example, we might want to verify only that 14 books are returned and that the first book has the correct name.
+To do this, right-click the response[14] entry to display the verification content menu:

 clip0157